 What help is there for car finance borrowers?

-Drivers with hire purchase agreements such as personal contract purchase (PCP), conditional sale and personal contract hire (PCH) will be covered by the new rules.
+Drivers with hire purchase agreements such as personal contract purchase (PCP), conditional sale and personal contract hire (PCH) are covered by new rules.

 One form of relief for car finance borrowers is a payment holiday.
 This is where you agree with your finance provider not to pay anything for up to three months.
 During the break, you won’t be regarded as being in arrears, and you or your guarantors won’t be pursued for money.

-If a three-month payment holiday isn’t right for you, other options should be offered.
+If a payment holiday isn’t right for you, other options should be offered.
 These include:

 - smaller payments if there is only a partial loss of income;